Pelvic Organ Prolapse: After Surgery

 After surgery, it may be hard for you to urinate for a few days or weeks.
-A catheter (thin tube) helps drain your bladder.
+A thin tube (catheter) helps drain your bladder.
 You may have a Foley catheter, which is put into the bladder through the urethra, or a suprapubic catheter, which is put into the bladder through a small incision in your abdomen.
 The catheter may be removed while you are in the hospital, or it may stay in place for a few days after you go home.
 Tubes may drain fluid from your incision.
-Intravenous (IV) lines give you fluids and medications.
+IV (intravenous) lines give you fluids and medicines.
 If you have a vaginal incision, you may have gauze packing in your vagina for 24 hours.

-While in the hospital, a nurse can give you medication to control pain.
-Or, you may have a PCA (patient-controlled analgesia) pump attached to your IV line.
-This pump lets you give yourself pain medication.
+While in the hospital, a nurse can give you medicine to control pain.
+Or you may have a PCA (patient-controlled analgesia) pump attached to your IV line.
+This pump lets you give yourself pain medicine.
 It is normal to feel some pain.
 But if the pain bothers you, tell your nurse right away.
-If you go home soon after surgery, you will have a prescription for pain medication to take with you.
-Call your doctor if this medication doesn’t relieve your pain.
+If you go home soon after surgery, you will have a prescription for pain medicine to take with you.
+Call your doctor if this medicine doesn’t relieve your pain.

 Getting out of bed